janakhpon/ProjectDashboard/README.md

  Sorry this project is not completely done yet and only a few features are available.
 If you are considering about cloning this project please wait till it's completed.

 ## Description
  If you wanna try it on your own clone the `SERVER-SIDE-REPOSITORY` firs then use your own `MONGO_URI` then run `start` or `dev` whatever u like and if it went without errors clone this `CLIENT-SIDE` repo and start the application.
-I'm sure there will be a few or more errors as this project is completely done for both `CLIENT` and `SERVER`.
+I'm sure there will be a few or more errors as this project is not completely done yet for both `CLIENT` and `SERVER`.